jeruba/jeruba/README.md

 My name is Jeruscha Baum.
-I'm a PhD student at the University of Zurich researching the upper respiratory tract microbiome.
+I'm doing a PhD at the University of Zurich researching the microbiome of the upper respiratory tract.
+I did both my bachelor in Biology as well as my Masters in microbiology at the University of Zurich.